 Fuller said he advises students to carefully consider whether demonstrations are lawful, and he acknowledges that legal consequences can be more severe for international students than for domestic students.

-“As an immigration attorney, my job is to think about all the things that can go wrong,” Fuller said.
-“I want you to put those glasses on and think about whether the demonstrations are consistent with university policies.”.
+“As an immigration attorney, my job is to think about all the things that can go wrong,” he said.
+“I want you to put those glasses on and think about whether the demonstrations are consistent with university policies.”

 Implemented by the Office of Student Center Operations last year, Lavinder said the Demonstration Response Team aims to prevent the escalation of demonstrations on campus.

-She said students should encourage their peers to vote, involve themselves with partisan and nonpartisan organizations, or even serve as poll observers for the election.
+She said students should encourage their peers to vote, involve themselves with partisan and nonpartisan organizations, and even serve as poll observers for the election.

-Zelalem Ayalew, ‘26, is from Ethiopia, he felt more informed about the election process after attending the event.
+Zelalem Ayalew, ‘26, is from Ethiopia and said he felt more informed about the election process after attending the event.

 “Sometimes you hear a bunch of stuff, but you don’t know whether it is right or wrong, even if it is from your friends,” Ayalew said.
 “Hearing the panelists’ great answers helps me understand what’s happening better.”